cadalzomc/tic-tac-toe-vue/README.md

 3. Tailwind CSS: A utility-first CSS framework for rapid UI development.

 4. Vite: A fast and lean build tool for modern web projects.

+# License
+This project is licensed under the GPL-3.0 license.
+See the LICENSE file for details.